-When deciding whether it is worth taking out mortgage protection life insurance you really need to think about who you are trying to protect.
+When deciding whether it is worth taking out Mortgage Protection Life Insurance you really need to think about who you are trying to protect.

-Firstly, mortgage life cover is a type of life assurance designed specifically to payout a lump-sum to repay your mortgage loan if you were to pass away.
+Firstly, Mortgage Life Cover is a type of Life Assurance designed specifically to pay out a lump sum to repay your mortgage loan if you were to pass away.

-Thus, if you were to pass away the loan could be repaid, leaving the house debt free to your chosen inheritor.
+Thus, if you were to pass away the loan could be repaid, leaving the house debt-free to your chosen inheritor.
 The inheritor is usually a partner or family member(s), and therefore the purpose of this cover is usually to protect family members.

 If you do not have a partner or children then it may not be worth taking out cover.
-However, if your partner would have financial difficulties meeting loan repayments on their own then life cover can be a very important policy to take out.
+However, if you’re in a situation where any partner would have financial difficulties meeting loan repayments on their own then life cover can be a very important policy to take out.

-Naturally, with this policy addition the combined plan would now protect you as well as your family, which often makes critical illness protect a worthwhile policy addition.
+Naturally, with this policy addition the combined plan would now protect you as well as your family, which often makes critical illness protection a worthwhile policy addition.